canonical-web-and-design/tutorials.ubuntu.com/tutorials/packaging/create-your-first-snap.md

 ## Getting started
 Duration: 1:00

-If you are on Ubuntu 16.04 LTS or Ubuntu 16.10, getting all the required tools is very easy.
+This tutorial is based on Ubuntu (16.04 LTS or greater) and the `snapcraft` APT package.
+It also provides instructions for those users wishing to use Ubuntu Core.

 positive
-: Note: other GNU/Linux distributions are currently in the process of building packages for snapcraft.
+: Note: The `snapcraft` package will soon be available on other GNU/Linux distributions.

-### Installing the Classic snap
+### For Ubuntu Core users

-You should be running Ubuntu Core for this.
-To develop and build a snap in such an environment we will use a special snap call the **classic** snap.
+To develop and build a snap on Ubuntu Core an extra step is required.
+It involves the use of a special snap called `classic`.
+If you're using vanilla Ubuntu, skip to the next step ("Installing dependencies").

 This snap will get us into a chroot, where traditional Ubuntu is running.
 There we can install packages, change files projects, and run `snapcraft` to build our snap.
 The **home** directory is